This post guides you on fixing the error – Failed to Start Light Display Manager Error in Linux systems.

 systemctl status lightdm

-If it gives you status GREEN then something else is broken.
+If it gives you the status GREEN, then something else is broken.

 Next, try to run the following command to start lightdm as test mode with debugging switch.
-This would try to launch lightdm and show you any errors, warnings.
+This would try to launch lightdm and show you any errors or warnings.

 lightdm --test-mode --debug

-For this example, as you can see below – it successfully loads everything but in the end, it is not able to find the greeter.
+For this example, as you can see below – it successfully loads everything, but in the end, it cannot find the greeter.
 The greeter is a graphical login window where you enter your user id and password.
-And for this case, somehow the greeter is corrupted.
+And for this case, somehow, the greeter is corrupted.

-So, the obvious corrective step is to reinstall the greeter and enable the lightdm systemd service.
+So, the obvious corrective step is reinstalling the greeter and enabling the lightdm systemd service.
 You can use your distribution’s package manager to install the greeter.

 pacman -S lightdm-gtk-greeter